Karl Wilhelm Isenberg: Early life

-Missionary work
+Career

 East Africa

-CMS already sent his first missionaries Samuel Gobat, a Swiss Lutheran, and Christian Kugler to Abyssinia (present Ethiopia), East Africa in 1829.
+CMS already sent his first missionaries Samuel Gobat, a Swiss Lutheran, and Christian Kugler to Abyssinia (now Ethiopia), East Africa in 1829.
 As Kugler died in Tigre in 1830, his place was supplied by Isenberg as a CMS recruit.
 Isenberg joined Samuel Gobat, a Swiss Lutheran, in Cairo, Egypt, and studied Amharic and Arabic language.

 In 1834[1835], he joined the mission station at Adowa, Ethiopia where they stayed until 1838; however, Gobat was compelled to quit the mission from ill-health at Tigre, also spelt Tigray.
 After the departure of Gobat, he was joined by his fiancée Henrietta Geerling, Charles Henry Blumhardt, another missionary, and Johann Ludwig Krapf, a German Lutheran and missionary to East Africa, in 1837.
 They taught and converted a few boys, who were in-turn expelled by the Ethiopian Orthodoxy clergy.
 He spent his years between 1834 and 1838 at Adowa and Tigray.
 Unlike Gobat with whom he initially served in Ethiopia, he kept a social and cultural distance from Ethiopians.

 From 1838, he and fellow missionaries faced resistance from the native priesthood, especially due to the different beliefs and practices of the Ethiopian Orthodox Church that were described in blunt terms that the Orthodox Christian clergymen found offensive.
 In March 1838, unwilling to accept Gobat's advice over the location of the mission, Isenberg was expelled from the country due to his inability to reach any accommodation with Ethiopian Orthodoxy clergymen.
-In 1839, he along with his new fellow missionaries Johann Ludwig, Krapf, and Carl Heinrich Blumhardt removed the mission station to Shoa, Ethiopia, where he spent for four months before leaving for London; later, he was responsible for the mission's expulsion from Ethiopia in 1843 forever—In 1842, when Isenberg returned to Shoa, his mission was refused entry, forcing him to turn his attention to Tigray again.
+In 1839, he along with his new fellow missionaries Johann Ludwig, Krapf, and Carl Heinrich Blumhardt removed the mission station to Shoa, Ethiopia, where he spent for four months before leaving for London; later, he was responsible for the mission's expulsion from Ethiopia in 1843 forever.
+In 1842, when Isenberg returned to Shoa, his mission was refused entry, forcing him to turn his attention to Tigray again.
 However, his expulsion in June 1843, effectively ended CMS activities in Ethiopia.

 Western India

-With no possibility of return to Ethiopia, he was transferred to the CMS mission in Bombay (present day Mumbai), Western India – Bombay Presidency.
+With no possibility of return to Ethiopia, he was transferred to the CMS mission in Bombay (present day Mumbai), Western India, Bombay Presidency.
 In Bombay, he devoted most of his missionary work to a settlement for freed African slaves, some of whom returned to Africa after being trained as evangelists.

+Illness and death

-Having been diagnosed as terminally ill, he left India to Germany in 1864; Isenberg later died at the age of fifty-eight on 10 October 1864 at Kornthal, near Stuttgart, Germany.
+Having been diagnosed as terminally ill, he left India to Germany in 1864; Isenberg later died at the age of fifty-eight on 10 October 1864 in Kornthal, near Stuttgart.

+Family

+Karl and Henrietta married in Cairo and they had six children.